To produce fruit ALL fruit trees must have proper pollination from bees and other insects.

 Asian Pear Pollination Guide

-Asian Pears typically require cross pollination with another asian pear.
-Use this guide to help you choose compatible varieties.
+Asian pears typically require cross pollination with other Asian pears.
+Use this guide to help you choose compatible varieties

 European Pear Pollination Guide